Virginia Beach Hit and Run Accident Lawyer

 Car insurance companies are very suspicious of no-contact John Doe injury claims, and scrutinize these claims very closely.
 Insurance companies often deny voluntary payment of these claims and force these injury cases into court with hope the jury will conclude the injured party fabricated a story about an unknown driver.
 These cases often boil down to the credibility and believability of the injured person.

-Contact an Experienced Virginia Hit and Run Accident Injury Lawyer
+Contact an Experienced Virginia Hit and Run Accident Attorney

-If you or a loved one has been hurt by a hit and run driver, please call Cooper Hurley Injury Lawyers to discuss your options.
+If you or a loved one has been hurt by a driver who left the scene of a crash, please call our Virginia Beach hit and run accident lawyers to discuss your options.
 We have a main office in Norfolk and client meeting locations in Virginia Beach, Norfolk, Chesapeake, Suffolk, Portsmouth, Newport News, Hampton and on the Eastern Shore of Virginia.